Skip to main content

 The Well-being of Future Generations (Wales) Act 2015

-This Act will have a significant impact on the way that all public bodies will work in the future.
-It requires Welsh public bodies to think more about the long-term, to work better with people, communities and each other, look to prevent problems and take a more joined-up approach — helping us to create a Wales that we all want to live in, now and in the future.
+The 2015 Act requires Welsh public bodies to think more about the long-term, to work better with people, communities and each other, look to prevent problems and take a more joined-up approach — helping us to create a Wales that we all want to live in, now and in the future.

 • a prosperous Wales